Operation Royal Flush: Operation

 Royal Flush was planned in April 1944 by Ronald Wingate, deputy controller of the LCS.
-His theory was based on the idea that the Allied nations might rely on forms of help from neutral countries following any invasions.
-Having seen the implementation of Operation Graffham, and with the deceptions aimed at Scandinavia and the Mediterranean, he chose Sweden, Turkey and Spain as the targets.
-For Sweden this was the continuation of Graffham, with demands from the US, UK and Russia that the Germans be denied access to the country following an Allied invasion of Norway.
-In the case of Turkey this was built on existing pressure, applied from the outset of the war, to join the Allied nations.
+His theory was based on the idea that the Allied nations might rely on forms of help from neutral countries after any invasions.
+Having seen the implementation of Operation Graffham and with the deceptions aimed at Scandinavia and the Mediterranean, he chose Sweden, Turkey and Spain as the targets.
+For Sweden, that was the continuation of Graffham, with demands from the Americans, British and Soviets for the Germans to be denied access to the country after an Allied invasion of Norway.
+In the case of Turkey, that was built on existing pressure, which was applied from the outset of the war, to join the Allied nations.

-In Turkey the plan called for diplomatic pressure on 8 June 1944, following the Normandy Landings, to allow the Allied forces access to Turkey for the purposes of staging an invasion of Greece (in support of the story of Zeppelin).
-At the same time the Soviets would make a similar request of Bulgaria.
-However, it was agreed that this risked a pre-emptive invasion of Turkey by German forces.
-Instead, the Allies took advantage of German warships being permitted, in June, access to Turkish territorial waters to transit to the Aegean Sea.
+In Turkey, the plan called for diplomatic pressure on 8 June 1944, after the Normandy landings, to allow the Allied forces access to Turkey to stage an invasion of Greece (in support of the story of Zeppelin).
+At the same timem the Soviets would make a similar request of Bulgaria.
+However, it was agreed that risked a pre-emptive invasion of Turkey by German forces.
+Instead, the Allies took advantage of German warships being permitted in June access to Turkish territorial waters to transit to the Aegean Sea.
 A complaint to the Turkish government emphasised the Allies' interest in the Balkans and that they did not wish to see the Germans reinforcing the region.

-On 3 June, Spain was approached by the US ambassador with a request to use Spanish ports for evacuating the wounded, following landings in southern France.
-Originally the plan had been to request access for the purposes of staging the initial invasion.
-However, this was toned down in light of historical resistance to any foreign occupation of Spanish soil as well as the implausibility of invading France via the Pyrenees.
-On 5 June the British ambassador reinforced the request, and after some discussion the Spanish government agreed but only after an invasion had occurred, and under the supervision of the Red Cross.
-To emphasise the change in objective, the Allies followed this up with Operation Ferdinand which threatened an invasion in Italy.
+On 3 June, Spain was approached by the US ambassador with a request to use Spanish ports for evacuating the wounded after landings in southern France.
+Originally, the plan had been to request access for the purposes of staging the initial invasion.
+However, that was toned down in light of historical resistance to any foreign occupation of Spanish soil, as well as the implausibility of invading France via the Pyrenees.
+On 5 June, the British ambassador reinforced the request, and after some discussion, the Spanish government agreed but only after an invasion had occurred and under the supervision of the Red Cross.
+To emphasise the change in objective, the Allies followed that up with Operation Ferdinand, which threatened an invasion in Italy.

 Impact

 Information from neutral countries, such as those targeted by Royal Flush, had limited impact on German plans.
-In July 1944 a report by the Abwehr identified these countries as "outspoken deception centres".
-To make matters worse for the Allies, these political deceptions were not as tightly controlled as the double agents, and so as an overall information channel they could be confusing and disjointed.

 The complaint to Turkey had a desired effect locally, with an apology from the country's government and a commitment to breaking diplomatic ties to Germany if required.
 However, it failed to elicit a response from Germany.
-The Allies' request to the Spanish government was relayed to the Germans, but identified almost immediately as deception and misdirection.
+The Allies' request to the Spanish government was relayed to the Germans but identified almost immediately as deception and misdirection.

+In July 1944, a report by the Abwehr identified Spain and Turkey as "outspoken deception centres".
+To make matters worse for the Allies, the political deceptions were not as tightly controlled as the double agents.
+That meant that as an overall information channel. they could be confusing and disjointed.